JustYourAverageOnion/ProjectAthena/README.md

     > To find out how many knights can be placed on a chess board such that no two knights attack each other **given some of the cells are blocked by non attacking pawns**.
 Since placing knights simply on the board is a little too easy to have algorithms -.- [link](https://en.wikibooks.org/wiki/Chess/Puzzles/Placement/32_Knights/Solution).
     - **Some of the algorithms tried here are as mentioned below**
         - [x] *Odd/Even Position Algorithm*
-            - Find the sum of the positions where the pawns are placed and count the no of pawns placed on the light and dark square.
+            - Find the no of pawns placed on a dark square and a light square.
-                - If more light square pawns are present then print knights on every alternate dark square except for those squares with pawns.
+                - If more light square pawns are present then print knights on every alternate dark square except for those dark squares with pawns.
-                - Else print knights on every alternate light square except for those squares with pawns.
+                - Else print knights on every alternate light square except for those light squares with pawns.
             - To view : [link](https://justyouraverageonion.github.io/ProjectAthena/nn-naive.html)
 - **Queens and Knights Problem** [link](http://vector.org.uk/art10003900)
     > To be able to place an equal number of knights and queens on a chessboard such that no piece attacks any other piece.